ryanburnette/grunt-shopify-theme/README.md

 # grunt-shopify-theme

-> I have archived this and removed it from npm.
-I don't think anyone is using it.
-If anyone wants to get into developing it for the future.
-Hit the Gitter. https://gitter.im/grunt-shopify-theme/Lobby
+> I have archived this project on Github and deprecated it on NPM.
+I don't think anyone is using it anymore, but if anyone is and wants to get involved with developing it for the future ... hit the Gitter. https://gitter.im/grunt-shopify-theme/Lobby

 Compile assets from a custom directory structure into a valid Shopify theme.